kyrylo0605/wordpress/wp-content/plugins/wp-rss-aggregator/readme.txt

 == Premium features ==

-WP RSS Aggregator can be extended through its powerful [premium add-ons](https://www.wprssaggregator.com/extensions/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_premium_features) and [discounted plans](https://www.wprssaggregator.com/pricing/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_seo_benefits).
+WP RSS Aggregator can be extended through its powerful [premium add-ons](https://www.wprssaggregator.com/extensions/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_premium_features) and [bundled plans](https://www.wprssaggregator.com/pricing/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_premium).

+The most popular add-ons are always Feed to Post and Full Text RSS feeds, giving you the option to create any sort of feed you can imagine anywhere on your site.
+They are part of our most popular premium option, the [**Pro Plan**](https://www.wprssaggregator.com/pricing/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_premium_pro).

-* **[Feed to Post](https://www.wprssaggregator.com/extension/feed-to-post/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_f2p_link&utm_content=f2p_link)** is the most powerful add-on available, enabling you to import feeds into WordPress Posts or any other custom post type.
-It includes options such as automatically assigning a post type, the post status, categories, tags, images, authors, and more.
+* **[Feed to Post](https://www.wprssaggregator.com/extension/feed-to-post/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_f2p_link&utm_content=f2p_link)** is the most powerful add-on available, enabling you to import RSS feeds into WordPress Posts or any other custom post type.
+It includes options such as automatically assigning a post type, post status, categories, tags, images, audio players (ideal for podcasts), authors, and more.
 * **[Full Text RSS Feeds](https://www.wprssaggregator.com/extension/full-text-rss-feeds/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_ftr_link&utm_content=ftr_link)** takes Feed to Post to the next level by connecting it to our premium full text service.
 This helps bring in content from sources that don't provide it in their RSS feeds.
 It's especially useful when missing certain important images or other content.
-* **[Templates](https://www.wprssaggregator.com/extension/templates/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_f2p_link&utm_content=f2p_link)** offers premium template types including the fully customisable Grid as well as an Excerpts & Thumbnails template that take your block or shortcode displays to a whole new level.
+* **[Templates](https://www.wprssaggregator.com/extension/templates/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_f2p_link&utm_content=f2p_link)** offers premium template types including the fully customisable Grid as well as an Excerpts & Thumbnails template that take your block or shortcode displays to a whole new level with images, excerpts, and even an audio player for podcasts, music and more.
 * **[Keyword Filtering](https://www.wprssaggregator.com/extension/keyword-filtering/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_kf_link&utm_content=kf_link)** enables you to filter the content imported from any source based on keywords, phrases and/or tags.
 * **[Categories](https://www.wprssaggregator.com/extension/categories/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_cat_link&utm_content=cat_link)** provides a simple way to categorise your sources and keep them organised.
 * **[WordAi](https://www.wprssaggregator.com/extension/wordai/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_cat_link&utm_content=cat_link)** and **[Spinner Chief](https://www.wprssaggregator.com/extension/spinnerchief/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_cat_link&utm_content=cat_link)** integrate the Feed to Post add-on with the respective 3rd-party content spinning services.

-== We stand behind what we build ==
+== Top-notch support ==

 Our comprehensive [Knowledge Base](https://kb.wprssaggregator.com/) provides you with everything you need to install, set up and customise the plugin to your needs.
 You can also browse through a number of FAQs to get started.

 If that doesn't do the trick, we provide support for the free version of WP RSS Aggregator via the support forum [here](https://wordpress.org/support/plugin/wp-rss-aggregator), while for premium support (owners of valid premium add-on licenses) and pre-sales questions please contact us via our [premium support channel](https://www.wprssaggregator.com/contact/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_contact_link&utm_content=contact_link).

-Our plugin also includes a Help Beacon within your dashboard through which you can search our knowledge base without ever leaving your website.
+Our plugin also includes a Help Beacon within your website's dashboard through which you can search our knowledge base without ever leaving your website.

 == Additional information ==

-We provide a [Feed Creator](http://createfeed.wprssaggregator.com/) service that allows you to generate RSS feeds from any webpage, even if it doesn't have its own RSS feed.
+We provide a [Feed Creator](http://createfeed.wprssaggregator.com/) service that allows you to generate full text RSS feeds from any webpage, even if it doesn't have its own RSS feed.
 It provides inline documentation on how to use the service.

 Our terms & conditions can be found [here](https://www.wprssaggregator.com/terms-conditions/).